Ghost routing explained with routes.yaml examples — routes, collections & taxonomies

 The /blog/ collection:

-• contains posts with a primary_tag of blog
+• includes posts whose primary_tag is blog

 The /portfolio/ collection:

-• contains posts with a primary_tag of portfolio
+• includes posts whose primary_tag is portfolio

 Taxonomies